Crowdedlight/Crows-Electronic-Warfare/wiki/jamming/general.md

 ## Zeus Immunity and Map Markers
 Zeus will not be radio jammed, but might not be able to hear TFAR players transmitting inside jamming area, if that player is totally jammed.
-Zeus has a mapmarker that shows the position of all jammers and will update with jammer movements.
-If the jammer is active the marker will be yellow.
-Each jammer has two markers, the inner `effective` radius in red, and the outer `falloff` radius in yellow.
+Zeus has two mapmarkers for each jammer.
+Outer one shows the `falloff` radius, and the inner one shows the `effective` radius.
+Thus zeus can see the position of all jammers and their area of effect.
+The markers will update if jammer is moved.
+If the jammer is active the `falloff`marker will be yellow and the `effective` radius will be red.

 ## How to place such a jammer